ghayat2/Galaxy-Image-Generation/README.md

 #### 2) DCGAN Scoring head:

 The model definition can be found in `DCGAN_Scorer.py`.
 This model adds and trains a simple Feed-Forward Neural Network to the discriminator of the DCGAN model.
-So, since this model depends on a trained DCGAN model, please make sure to train the DCGAN model first then train the scoring head. <br />
+So, since this model depends on a trained DCGAN model, please make sure to train the DCGAN model first then train the scoring head.
+This model also assumes no mini-batch discrimination was in the trained DCGAN.
+We trained this model on the DCGAN without the options `-ls`, `-mb`, `-rot`. <br />
 To train this model using the latest trained DCGAN model and the default parameters, simply run:

 ```